-The Tijuana Cartel, also known as the Arellano Felix Organization, is based in one of the most strategically important Mexico border cities for trafficking drugs into the United States.
+The Tijuana Cartel, also known as the Arellano Félix Organization, is based in one of the most strategically important Mexico border cities for trafficking drugs into the United States.
 Due to infighting, arrests and the deaths of many top leaders, the organization is a shell of what it was in the 1990s and early 2000s, when it was considered one of Mexico’s most potent and violent criminal groups.
 Still the cartel continues to export narcotics and may be expanding its presence internationally.

-After leaving Sinaloa, Guadalajara Cartel began working with Colombian traffickers, moving large quantities of cocaine.
-In the early 1980s, a veteran US Drug Enforcement Administration agent named Enrique Camarena began gathering evidence to prosecute the cartel members.
+After leaving Sinaloa, the Guadalajara Cartel began working with Colombian traffickers, moving large quantities of cocaine.
+In the early 1980s, a veteran agent of the US Drug Enforcement Administration (DEA) named Enrique Camarena began gathering evidence to prosecute the cartel members.
 Shortly after helping Mexican authorities destroy a large marijuana field, Camarena was killed by Guadalajara Cartel operatives.
 The United States began a massive manhunt and pressured Mexico to do the same.
 Caro Quintero was arrested in April 1985 in Costa Rica, but was released early from prison in Mexico on a technicality in August 2013.
 El Padrino remained at large for years but was arrested in April 1989.

 The Tijuana Cartel split after Eduardo’s arrest.
-The founding members’ nephew Fernando Sanchez Arellano, alias “El Ingeniero,” headed up one faction, while Eduardo Teodoro Garcia Simental, alias “El Teo” or “Tres Letras,” headed up another.
+The founding members’ nephew Fernando Sánchez Arellano, alias “El Ingeniero,” headed up one faction, while Eduardo Teodoro García Simental, alias “El Teo” or “Tres Letras,” headed up another.
 El Teo sought an alliance with the Sinaloa Cartel, while El Ingeniero reportedly allied himself with the Zetas.
 A bloody feud ensued, but following the arrest of El Teo in January 2010, the organization appeared to consolidate again under El Ingenierio.

-In December 2012, the last of the arrested Arellano Felix brothers, Eduardo, was extradited to the United States, and was sentenced to 15 years in US prison in August 2013.
+In December 2012, the last of the arrested Arellano Félix brothers, Eduardo, was extradited to the United States, and was sentenced to 15 years in US prison in August 2013.
 The oldest brother, Francisco Rafael, was assassinated in October 2013, though he was no longer considered a major player.
-El Ingeniero was arrested by the Mexican authorities in June 2014, leaving his mother Enedina in charge.
+El Ingeniero was arrested by Mexican authorities in June 2014, leaving his mother Enedina in charge.

-Enedina Arellano Felix, alias “La Narcomami” heads the Tijuana Cartel.
+Enedina Arellano Felix, alias “La Narcomami,” heads the Tijuana Cartel.
 Enedina is a sister of the cartel’s founding members.
-Prior to leading the Tijuana Cartel she reportedly handled much of the organization’s finical operations and money laundering.
+Prior to leading the Tijuana Cartel, she reportedly handled much of the organization’s finical operations and money laundering.

 The Tijuana Cartel primarily operates in its namesake city.
 Located on the US-Mexico border, Tijuana is a strategic location for smuggling drugs into Southern California.